fmoorhof/SelectZyme/README.md

 Run some unit tests to see if SelectZyme got setup properly on your system.
 ```
 python -m pytest tests/test_* -v
-pytest tests/test_* -v
 ```
 On failure please look at the (closed) issues for troubleshooting and solutions see also [#41](/../../issues/41).

 ## Usage
 ```
-python app.py --config=results/test_config.yml
+python app.py --config=results/input_configs/test_config.yml
 ```
-For better overview about input parameters, you need to specify them in a `configuration.yml` file.
+For better overview about input parameters, you need to specify them in a `config.yml` file.
 An example is provided in the results folder.
 All outputs will also be written to the results folder, including a .tsv file with your project:name containing the sequences you retrieved from UniProt.

 > [!IMPORTANT]
 > If you re-run the job this file will be parsed and UniProt will NOT be queried again!.
 If you changed some `query_terms` in the config and you want to retrieve data you either need to delete the .tsv file or provide another project:name